ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 demo_package_sample_data_with_code-0.0.1-py39-none-any.whl
 demo-package-sample-data-with-code-0.0.1.tar.gz
 ```
+(If you didn’t already, be sure to remove older versions of the distribution files from this directory.
+Otherwise, later
+steps will cause you to re-upload those obsolete files to TestPyPI/PyPI, which can cause an error.)
 #### The wheel file
 The first of these, with the `.whl` extension is a “wheel” file, or
 “[built distribution](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution).”
 It contains files